picknscroll/picknscroll.github.io/_posts/2017-06-15-The-NBA-Evolution.md

 When we look at how the importance of various statistics have changed over time, we see a steady increase in the importance three pointers made and three pointers attempted (+9.9% and +10.6%, respectively), while the other categories have more or less stayed the same.

-Note: Toggle a statistical toggle filter to make that line more/less visible.
+Note: Click on a stat to make that line more/less visible.

 <div id="filter"></div>
 <svg height="600" width="850"></svg>